csteach436/csteach436.github.io/coursework.md

   * final report
     * clearly detail design and development process
     * explain implemented differences from DEV week
-      * where and why did you update the app?
+      * where and why did you update the project?
       * benefits of updates
       * ...
-  * groups will be assigned at the start of the semester (max.
-4 persons per group)
+  * groups will be organised at the start of the semester
     * group report must clearly define each student's work and contributions, where applicable
       * no attribution, no mark